paladique/ignite-learning-paths-training/apps/apps30/README.md

     `{ "blob": "{url}" }`
 10. Run and show the execution
-11. Navigate back to the storage and show the thumbnail
+11. Navigate back to the `wishlist` container in the storage account and show the thumbnail

 ## Demo: Trigger Function with Event Grid Event